 SEO Your Pins

-You should be sure to include a detailed description of each pin that is full of keywords.
+It would be best if you were sure to include a detailed description of each pin that is full of keywords.
 It is still recommended to add a few hashtags at the end of your description.
-Make sure you include hashtags and keywords for precisely what you want to be ranked for in Pinterest.
+Make sure you include hashtags and keywords for precisely what you want to be ranked for on Pinterest.

 Ways to be active on Pinterest:

 - Pin other people’s pins, along with your own content.

 - When Pinterest recommends a “Board to Follow” in your Home feed, follow it IF it fits your niche.